TrentD815/mocafi-assessment/README.md

   - Validation on whether the card is expired

 ### Security Focus
 - PINs are obscured in the UI.
-For the sake of time, card numbers are assumed to be equivalent to a username.
+For the sake of time, card numbers are assumed to be equivalent to a username and are not obscured.
 - Length of card numbers and PINs are not explicitly stated to prevent targeted brute force attacks
+- PINs are stored hashed in the DB and verified on the backend
 - Servers use https and TLS 1.3
-### Out of Scope Future Enhancements
+### Out of Scope Considerations
 - Ideally the card numbers and pins should be end-to-end encrypted.
-PIN should be masked in network
+PINs (and potentially card numbers) should be masked across the network
-- You could make some of the error messages more vague to prevent attackers from knowing exactly what they need to brute force
+- You could make some of the error messages more vague to prevent attackers from knowing exactly what they need to brute force.
+Something like 'Invalid card number or PIN' instead of explicitly stating which one
+- Services should be fully network restricted to known networks only such as a VNet or the whitelisted IPs of each service
 ### Stack
 - Frontend: React, Typescript, Vite
 - Backend: Express, NodeJS, MongoDB
 - Infra & Deployment: Azure, Docker, MongoDB Atlas
+  - 2 separate Azure App Services are currently deployed

 ### Folder Structure
 I organized the front and backend folder into a common structure which scales well as the codebase grows, It's a bit overkill since there is only 1 file in a lot of the folders, but it's good for demonstration purposes

+### Final Thoughts
+Thank you for the challenge!